Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the GeForce GTX Titan should theoretically be a lot better than the Geforce GTX 760 in general. (explain)
+Memory BandwidthThe GeForce GTX Titan should in theory perform quite a bit faster than the Geforce GTX 760 overall. (explain)

-Texel RateThe GeForce GTX Titan will be much (about 99%) more effective at texture filtering than the Geforce GTX 760. (explain)
+Texel RateThe GeForce GTX Titan is a lot (more or less 99%) faster with regards to anisotropic filtering than the Geforce GTX 760. (explain)

-Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce GTX Titan is superior to the Geforce GTX 760, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX Titan is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison